Australian Tropical Biology

 In-Water Assignments and Island Lectures: On the island you alternate between mini-lectures and practical hands-on assignments in the water.
 Your first discussion with your marine biologist focuses on Major Fish Families on The Great Barrier Reef and Fish Identification.
 You can apply this knowledge to other regions, as this lecture is relevant to all coral fish around the world.
 Afterwards you collect your snorkel gear and head out to Welcome Bay with the goal of spotting cuttlefish, parrot fish, wrasse and lionfish, among others.

-Field Guide & Sightings Ap: 101 Animals of The Great Barrier Reef, written by Dr. Martin Cohen, helps you to better understand the underwater world and is yours to keep.
-You also learn how to log in sightings of your reef fauna and flora using an ap downloadable to your phone or tablet, and your data is then sent to the Great Barrier Reef Marine Park Authority (GBRMPA).
+Field Guide:: 101 Animals of The Great Barrier Reef, written by Dr. Martin Cohen, helps you to better understand the underwater world and is yours to keep.

 CoralWatch Data Collection: In the afternoon you engage in an activity that addresses concerns over climate change and coral bleaching.
 During this exercise you find out more about how and why coral bleaches.
 You learn how to identify different kinds of coral, match its colours to a waterproof chart, and then record what you observe in teams of two.
 The data then goes back to the University of Queensland’s Coral Watch scientists, where they analyse the results over time and look for any long-term trends.
 Your results also go into a database to track bleaching around the world, and your group receives a graph of your results.